ibm-cloud-docs/openwhisk/namespaces.md

 **Are there any limitations for namespaces?**

-[Creating APIs with API Gateway](/docs/openwhisk?topic=cloud-functions-apigateway) and using the [mobile SDK](/docs/openwhisk?topic=cloud-functions-pkg_mobile_sdk) are not supported for IAM managed namespaces.
+[Creating APIs with API Gateway](/docs/openwhisk?topic=cloud-functions-apigateway) and using the [mobile SDK](/docs/openwhisk?topic=cloud-functions-pkg_mobile_sdk) are not supported for IAM-managed namespaces.

 {{site.data.keyword.openwhisk_short}} has restrictions on namespace names.
 For more information, refer to the [System details and Limits](/docs/openwhisk?topic=cloud-functions-limits#openwhisk_entities) documentation.
 {: tip}